MPAS-Dev/compass/docs/design_docs/compass_package.rst

 Contributors: Xylar Asay-Davis

-The proposed solution would be to write testcases as Python packages made up of modules and functions within a larger ``compass`` package.
-A testcase will have separate functions to collect information on the testcase (the equivalent of parsing ``config_driver.xml`` in the current implementation), configure it by adding testcase-specific config options, and run the default steps.
-Each step of a testcase (equivalent to the other ``config_*.xml`` files) will be a module (possibly shared between testcases) that implements functions for collecting information of the step (equivalent to parsing ``config_*.xml``), setting up the step (downloading files, making symlinks, creating namelist and streams files), and running the step.
-A balance will have to be struck between code reusability and readability within each configuration (a set of testcases).
+The proposed solution would be to write test cases as Python packages made up of modules and functions within a larger ``compass`` package.
+A test case will have separate functions to collect information on the test case (the equivalent of parsing ``config_driver.xml`` in the current implementation), configure it by adding test-case-specific config options, and run the default steps.
+Each step of a test case (equivalent to the other ``config_*.xml`` files) will be a module (possibly shared between test cases) that implements functions for collecting information of the step (equivalent to parsing ``config_*.xml``), setting up the step (downloading files, making symlinks, creating namelist and streams files), and running the step.
+A balance will have to be struck between code reusability and readability within each configuration (a set of test cases).

 Readability would be improved by using Jinja2 templates for code generation, rather than via string manipulation within python scripts as is the case in the